AlanMaxwell/iOS_interview_questions/README.md

 If two objects have a strong reference to each other – retain cycle.
 Use weak or unowned to avoid that.

-(weak variables are presented as optional if to take a look on its type) (unowned variables are presented as usual (they can’t be nil))

 My advise is to watch this video from Apple: https://developer.apple.com/videos/play/wwdc2021/10216/

+Weak links also considered, but in a separate weak references counter.

+### 20.1 On what thread memory deallocates?
+On the main thread

+### 20.2 What's difference between unowned and weak

+Weak variables are presented as optional if to take a look on its type Unowned variables are presented as usual (they can’t be nil))

+Unowned works faster, because there is no optional chech, but it's less safer (if the object doesn't exist, we'll have a crash).
+So we can use it if we're sure that the object will not be nil or when performance is critical.

 ## 21. What is map, flatMap, compatMap, reduce.
 Difference between map, flatMap, compatMap